CesiumGS/3d-tiles/README.md

 ### Coordinate System and Units

 3D Tiles use a right-handed Cartesian coordinate system, that is, the cross product of x and y yields z.
 3D Tiles define the z axis as up for local Cartesian coordinate systems (see the [Tile transform](#tile-transform) section).
-A tileset's global coordinate system will often be [WGS84 coordinates](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf), but it doesn't have to be, e.g., a power plant may be defined fully in its local coordinate system for using with a modeling tool without a geospatial context.
+A tileset's global coordinate system will often be [ECEF](https://en.wikipedia.org/wiki/ECEF) coordinates, but it doesn't have to be, e.g., a power plant may be defined fully in its local coordinate system for using with a modeling tool without a geospatial context.

 `b3dm` and `i3dm` tiles embed glTF.
 According to the [glTF spec](https://github.com/KhronosGroup/glTF/tree/master/specification/1.0#coordinate-system-and-units) glTF uses a right-handed coordinate system and defines the y axis as up.
-By default embedded models are considered to be y-up, but in order to support a variety of source data, including models defined directly in WGS84 coordinates, embedded glTF models may be defined as x-up, y-up, or z-up with the `asset.gltfUpAxis` property of `tileset.json`.
+By default embedded models are considered to be y-up, but in order to support a variety of source data, including models defined directly in [ECEF](https://en.wikipedia.org/wiki/ECEF) coordinates, embedded glTF models may be defined as x-up, y-up, or z-up with the `asset.gltfUpAxis` property of `tileset.json`.
 In general an implementation should transform glTF assets to z-up at runtime to be consistent with the z-up coordinate system of the bounding volume hierarchy.

 The units for all linear distances are meters.

 All angles are in radians.

-3D Tiles do not explicitly store Cartographic coordinates (longitude, latitude, and height); these values are implicit in WGS84 coordinates, which are efficient for the GPU to render since they do not require a non-affine coordinate transformation.
+3D Tiles do not explicitly store Cartographic coordinates (longitude, latitude, and height); these values are implicit in ECEF coordinates, which are efficient for the GPU to render since they do not require a non-affine coordinate transformation.
 A 3D Tiles tileset can include application-specific metadata, such as Cartographic coordinates, but the semantics are not part of the 3D Tiles specification.

 ### Tile transform